Reusable pads for periods are skyrocketing in popularity.

-If you’ve followed the correct procedure for washing and drying your reusable pads then they should not smell.
-If you do have problems with your reusable pads smelling, then try soaking them for longer in cold water mixed with tea tree oil, baking soda or a small quantity of hydrogen peroxide prior to putting them in the washing machine.
+If you’ve followed the correct procedure for washing and drying your reusable pads, then they should not smell.
+If you have problems with your reusable pads smelling, try soaking them for longer in cold water mixed with tea tree oil, baking soda or a small quantity of hydrogen peroxide before putting them in the washing machine.

 Can You Swim in Reusable Pads?

-Reusable pads will not disintegrate like disposable pads and so, they are much safer and more comfortable to swim in.
-Also, since they’re made from natural materials, they won’t leak out harmful synthetic chemicals when they get wet like many disposable pads do.
+Reusable pads will not disintegrate like disposable pads, and are much safer and more comfortable to swim in.
+Also, since they’re made from natural materials, they won’t leak out harmful synthetic chemicals when they get wet, as many disposable pads do.

 Are Reusable Pads Healthy?

 One of the most compelling reasons to switch to reusable pads is because they’re healthier for the skin and body.
 Disposable pads often contain harmful chemicals such as dioxin and styrene that seep out during use.